LogicalSpark/openshift-tika-cartridge/README.md

-## OpenShift Apache Tika Cartridge
+## OpenShift Apache Tika Server Cartridge

 A cartridge for OpenShift that provides access to the Apache Tika JAXRS Server.
 This was prepared for a talk at JBUG Scotland, April 2014.